-Many people visit Thailand for a variety of reasons, but one of the best extreme sports to engage in while here is the surfing that takes place along much of the Thai coast.
+Many people visit Thailand for a variety of reasons like its nightlife, culture and beautiful beaches like Kamala Beach, but one of the best extreme sports to engage in while here is the surfing that takes place along much of the Thai coast.
 While surfing is generally good throughout the entire country, there are a few areas that have optimal conditions for waves and surf.
 In this list, I’ve outlined which beaches in particular are the best places to visit for particular types of surfing while in the country.

 Nai Harn Beach

 Located just a stone’s throw from Phuket, Nai Harn Beach sits at the southern tip of a peninsula and is also one of the most western landlocked points in Thailand.
 The swell around the beach varies from half a meter to about three meters and the wind is also quite variable.
 Best for beginners and intermediate surfers, Nai Harn has a beach break at its southern end and reefs and beaches at its northern end, which help produce the stellar surfing conditions.

 Kata Noi Beach

 About twenty kilometers north of Nai Harn is Kata Noi Beach, which for many beginners is the perfect beach.
 The swell here is a little bit smaller, ranging from half a meter to two meters.
 The beach is the standard wave and surf breaker while winds run across this beach from the south-east to the north-west.
 Most of the surfable waves in this area can be found off of the northern headland and the waves can come really fast during some parts of the day.